 There are so many situations thinkable where curtailing freedom is a good thing; think of prison sentences for criminals or medical situations where temporary limitation of a person's mobility is necessary for the healing process (plaster of Paris, bandages, diet etc.).

 There are no situations imaginable where increase of freedom of as many individuals as possible is a bad thing.

 When it is unclear as to whether a particular action would lead to increase of freedom for those concerned, or whether that freedom would actually be curtailed, compromises are often made.

 In other words: the freedom of the animals needs to be curtailed, otherwise the farmer's life would not be worth living, nor would that of his neighbours and the safety of the animals themselves would be at risk.

-Profit-making from keeping animals: at which point are the ethical boundaries transgressed? will be examined here.
+Profit-making from keeping animals: at which point are the ethical boundaries transgressed?

 Firstly, let us stop and think for a minute of the importance of the concept "freedom" when setting ethical boundaries and let us make that more transparent.

 Ethics, or the science of morals is the philosophy of proper actions.